In 1784, a Vermont moose went to Paris to settle an argument between a French natural historian and Thomas Jefferson.

-If Sullivan was dismayed by the request, he didn't show it, but he did note the trouble required in obtaining the moose.
+Sullivan didn't show his dismay with the request, but he did note the trouble to get the moose.
 When submitting his bill to Jefferson, he said, "from motives of friendship for you I only Charge for the expenses I have paid in Cash without any thing for my own Trouble which has been very considerable."

-All in, the cost of shipping the moose was over 46 pounds.
+All in all, shipping the moose cost over 46 pounds.
 The bill included:

-- a pair of Caribous Horns & expense of procuring
+- pair of Caribous Horns & expense of procuring.

 - Expense of 3 times sending to Effingham Connecticut River and the province of Main, to procure the skeleton